perladvent/perldotcom/content/article/_pub_1999_12_virtual-presentations.md

 {
+   "draft" : null,
+   "authors" : [
+      "adam-turoff"
+   ],
    "slug" : "/pub/1999/12/virtual-presentations.html",
+   "description" : " This summer, at yapc in Pittsburgh and again at the third Perl Conference, I was very fortunate to meet with a lot of friends from other regional Perl Monger groups.
+A lot of our groups have similar problems and...", "categories" : "community",
+   "title" : "Virtual Presentations with Perl", "image" : null,
+   "date" : "1999-12-20T00:00:00-08:00",
    "tags" : [
       "perl-mongers"
    ],
-   "description" : " This summer, at yapc in Pittsburgh and again at the third Perl Conference, I was very fortunate to meet with a lot of friends from other regional Perl Monger groups.
-A lot of our groups have similar problems and...", "draft" : null,
-   "date" : "1999-12-20T00:00:00-08:00",
-   "image" : null,
-   "thumbnail" : null,
+   "thumbnail" : null
-   "title" : "Virtual Presentations with Perl", "authors" : [
-      "adam-turoff"
-   ],
-   "categories" : "Community"
 }